Types of Financial Aid

 Need Based Aid: Yes

-Subject to Return of Title IV: No but the student must stop work immediately if they drop all South classes
+Subject to Return of Title IV: No but the student must stop work immediately if they drop below 6 credits.

 Direct Student Loans